ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 - The model performs not too good in both trainingand test data, we only got accuracy = 0.66/0.59.
 - Overall, the model performs better in training data.
 - The model performs better in class '2', which is medium in "difficulty".
 This make sense because the observation of medium problems is the most.
 - The model performs stable in precision (around 0.60 in three classes), but performs unstable in recall (high in medium problems, low in other problems.)
-We believe the reason caused this difference is also the overvation number of different problems.

-Next we would show the fitting graph of training and test error under different K values.
+Next we would show the fitting graph of training and test error under different k values.

 ### Observations from the Graph (Figure 12)